How Message Architecture Works: From Scattered Expertise to Systematic Authority

 Without message architecture, you experience:

-— Inconsistency that undermines credibility with sophisticated audiences -
+— Inconsistency that undermines credibility with sophisticated audiences (they sense something is off even if they can't name it) -

 With message architecture, you create: